Whiskey Pancakes Recipe

 How to Make Whiskey Pancakes

-- Combine and stir the wet ingredients, like the plant-based milk, apple cider vinegar, ground flaxseed, cornstarch, water, and vegetable oil.
+2. Combine and stir the wet ingredients, from the milk to the vegetable oil.

-- Make the batter by pouring the milk mixture to the flour mixture, stirring until just combined.
+3. Make the batter by pouring the milk mixture into the flour mixture, stirring until just combined.

 Storage Tips